-MMT is a manganese-containing metallic additive that is blended into some gasoline to increase octane.
-Gasolines blended with MMT provide no performance advantage beyond gasolines of the same octane number without MMT.
-Gasolines blended with MMT reduce spark plug life and reduce emission system performance.
-We recommend that gasolines free of MMT be used in your vehicle.
-The MMT content of gasoline may not be indicated on the gasoline pump; therefore, you should ask your gasoline retailer whether or not his/her gasoline contains MMT.

-It is even more important to look for gasolines without MMT in Canada because MMT can be used at levels higher than allowed in the United States.
-MMT is prohibited in Federal and California reformulated gasolines.
+MMT is a manganese containing metallic additive that is blended into some gasoline to increase octane.
+Gasoline blended with MMT provides no performance advantage beyond gasoline of the same octane number without MMT.
+Gasoline blended with MMT reduces spark plug life and reduces emission system performance in some vehicles.
+The manufacturer recommends that gasoline without MMT be used in your vehicle.
+The MMT content of gasoline may not be indicated on the gasoline pump, therefore, you should ask your gasoline retailer whether or not his/her gasoline contains MMT.
+It is even more important to look for gasolines without MMT in Canada, because MMT can be used at levels higher than those allowed in the United States.
+MMT is prohibited in Federal and California reformulated gasoline.